Seahawks practice report: Bobby Wagner back in pads, but still waiting to get back in games

 Next up

-The Seahawks will hold a light practice at the VMAC Saturday morning and then fly to Minnesota for Sunday night’s game.
+The Seahawks will hold a light practice at the VMAC on Saturday morning and then fly to Minnesota for Sunday night’s game.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.